-In the context of democracy and the principle of the rule of law (nomocracy), the people are the most sovereign, and only the people have the right to govern themselves.
-Therefore, if the state wants to take action by making rules that reduce the rights of the people and burden the people with obligations, then such arrangements must take the form of laws agreed upon by all representatives of the sovereign people while still being controlled by the sovereign people.
-If the agreed law turns out to violate the highest and highest agreement of the people, then the people have the right to demand rectification through the mechanism of constitutional justice, namely the constitutional court.
+In the context of democracy and the principle of the rule of law (nomocracy), the people are the most sovereign, and only they have the right to govern themselves.
+Therefore, if the state wants to take action by making rules that reduce the rights of the people and burden them with obligations, such arrangements must take the form of laws agreed upon by all representatives of the sovereign people while still being controlled by the sovereign people.
+If the agreed law turns out to violate the highest and highest agreement of the people, then the people have the right to demand rectification through the mechanism of constitutional justice, namely, the constitutional court.

 Furthermore, it should be highlighted that the basic values of the law are equality, freedom, and solidarity.
-Therefore, the treatment of the equal position of every human being as a human being and every citizen as a citizen in society is a necessity.
+Therefore, treating every human being as a human being and every citizen as a citizen in society is necessary.
 It is also the case that all members of society are needed according to objective criteria that apply to all without any distinctions that allow exclusivity for certain groups.
-A direct corollary of equality is the demand that the fabric of society ensure justice (Magnis-Suseno, 2016).
+A direct corollary of equality is the demand that the fabric of society ensures justice (Magnis-Suseno, 2016).

 The form of demands to guarantee a sense of public justice as a result of the enactment of a law in Indonesia is carried out by a judicial mechanism to test the law against the 1945 Constitution through the Constitutional Court of the Republic of Indonesia (MKRI).
-One of the legal cases of conflict between the law and the 1945 Constitution that occurred and was tested was a lawsuit against Law Number 7 of 2017 concerning general elections, specifically Article 169 letter q, which regulates the age limit requirements for presidential and vice presidential candidates of the Republic of Indonesia at least 40 (forty) years old, which was subsequently decided by the Constitutional Court of the Republic of Indonesia through decision number 90/PUU-XXI/2023 with the verdict:
+One of the legal cases of conflict between the law and the 1945 Constitution that occurred and was tested was a lawsuit against Law Number 7 of 2017 concerning general elections, specifically Article 169 letter q, which regulates the age limit requirements for presidential and vice-presidential candidates of the Republic of Indonesia at least 40 (forty) years old, which was subsequently decided by the Constitutional Court of the Republic of Indonesia through decision number 90/PUU-XXI/2023 with the verdict:

-1. Grant the Applicant's petition in part;
+1. The Applicant's petition is partially granted.

 - 2. Stating that Article 169 letter q of Law Number 7 Year 2017 on General Elections (State Gazette of the Republic of Indonesia Year 2017 Number 182, Supplement to State Gazette of the Republic of Indonesia Number 6109) which states, "at least 40 (forty) years old" is contrary to the 1945 Constitution of the Republic of Indonesia and has no binding legal force, insofar as it is not interpreted as "at least 40 (forty) years old or has / is currently occupying an office elected through general elections including regional head elections".
-So that Article 169 letter q of Law Number 7 Year 2017 concerning General Elections reads "at least 40 (forty) years old or has or is currently occupying an office elected through general elections, including regional head elections"; - 3.
-Ordering the publication of this decision in the State Gazette of the Republic of Indonesia.
+Therefore, Article 169 letter q of Law Number 7 Year 2017 concerning General Elections reads "at least 40 (forty) years old or has or is currently occupying an office elected through general elections, including regional head elections"; - 3.
+The publication of this decision in the State Gazette of the Republic of Indonesia.